-Overall, the Health and Well-Being Standing Committee was pleased to see new measures addressing new foci, as well as, for the first time for the health and well-being portfolio, several eMeasures.
-The Committee expressed significant concern, however, about the lack of progress to consolidate the many influenza vaccination measures into a single harmonized, universal measure across care sectors-a recommendation and request it made in June 2012.
+Overall, the Health and Well-Being Standing Committee was pleased to see new measures addressing new foci, as well as-for the first time for the health and well-being portfolio-several eMeasures.
+The Committee expressed significant concern, however, about the lack of progress to consolidate the many influenza vaccination measures into a single harmonized, universal measure across care sectors-a recommendation it made in June 2012.

-For this project, the Standing Committee evaluated 12 newly-submitted measures and 11 measures undergoing maintenance review against NQF's standard evaluation criteria.
-Fourteen10 measures were recommended for endorsement, 1 measure was recommended for Inactive Endorsement with Reserve Status, 3 measures were approved for trial use, and the Committee did not recommend/reach consensus on 9five measures.
-The 10 14 measures that were recommended by the Standing Committee are:
+For this project, the Standing Committee evaluated 12 newly submitted measures and 11 measures undergoing maintenance review against NQF's standard evaluation criteria.
+Ultimately, 13 measures are endorsed, one measure receives Inactive Endorsement with Reserve Status, three measures are approved for trial use, and six measures are not endorsed.

+The 13 measures endorsed are:

-- 0032: Cervical Cancer Screening (CCS) (National Committee for Quality Assurance) - 0038: Childhood Immunization Status (CIS) (National Committee for Quality Assurance) - 0039: Flu Vaccinations for Adults Ages 18 and Older (National Committee for Quality Assurance) - 0041: Preventive Care and Screening: Influenza Immunization (PCPI Foundation) - 0226: Influenza Immunization in the ESRD Population (Facility Level) (Kidney Care Quality Alliance) - 0279: Bacterial Pneumonia Admission Rate (PQI 11) (Agency for Healthcare Research and Quality) (Please note: Upon recommendation from the Pulmonary and Critical Care Standing Committee, the developer has agreed to change the name to better reflect the measure focus.) - 0431: Influenza Vaccination Coverage Among Healthcare Personnel (Centers for Disease Control and Prevention) - 0680: Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) (Centers for Medicare and Medicaid Services) - 0681: Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) (Centers for Medicare and Medicaid Services) - 2828: Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (Centers for Medicare and Medicaid Services)4 - 3039: Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (Centers for Medicare and Medicaid Services)5 - 3070: Preventive Care and Screening: Influenza Immunization (PCPI Foundation) - 3086: Population Level HIV Viral Load Suppression (Centers for Disease Control and Prevention) - 3089: Nutrition Care Plan for Patients Identified as Malnourished after a Completed Nutrition Assessment (Avalere Health/Academy of Nutrition & Dietetics)
+- 0032 Cervical Cancer Screening (CCS) (National Committee for Quality Assurance) - 0038 Childhood Immunization Status (CIS) (National Committee for Quality Assurance) - 0039 Flu Vaccinations for Adults Ages 18 and Older (National Committee for Quality Assurance) - 0041 Preventive Care and Screening: Influenza Immunization (PCPI Foundation)

+- 0226 Influenza Immunization in the ESRD Population (Facility Level) (Kidney Care Quality Alliance) - 0279 Bacterial Pneumonia Admission Rate (PQI 11) (Agency for Healthcare Research and Quality) (Please note: Upon recommendation from the Pulmonary and Critical Care Standing Committee, the developer has agreed to change the name to better reflect the measure focus.) - 0431 Influenza Vaccination Coverage Among Healthcare Personnel (Centers for Disease Control and Prevention) - 0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) (Centers for Medicare & Medicaid Services) - 0681 Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) (Centers for Medicare & Medicaid Services) - 2828 Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (Centers for Medicare & Medicaid Services) - 3039 Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (Centers for Medicare & Medicaid Services) - 3070 Preventive Care and Screening: Influenza Immunization (PCPI Foundation) - 3086 Population Level HIV Viral Load Suppression (Centers for Disease Control and Prevention)

-The Committee recommended the following measure for Inactive Endorsement with Reserve Status:
+One measure received Inactive Endorsement with Reserve Status:

-• 1659: Influenza Immunization (Centers for Medicare and Medicaid Services)
+• 1659 Influenza Immunization (Centers for Medicare & Medicaid Services)

-The Committee recommended the following measures for Trial Use:
+The three measures approved for Trial Use are:

-- 3059: One-Time Screening for Hepatitis C Virus (HCV) for Patients at Risk (PCPI Foundation) - 3060: Annual Hepatitis C Virus (HCV) Screening for Patients who are Active Injection Drug Users (PCPI Foundation) - 3061: Appropriate Screening Follow-up for Patients Identified with Hepatitis C Virus (HCV) Infection (PCPI Foundation)
+- 3059 One-Time Screening for Hepatitis C Virus (HCV) for Patients at Risk (PCPI Foundation) - 3060 Annual Hepatitis C Virus (HCV) Screening for Patients who are Active Injection Drug Users (PCPI Foundation) - 3061 Appropriate Screening Follow-up for Patients Identified with Hepatitis C Virus (HCV) Infection (PCPI Foundation)